One way to understand the humanist lifestance is to look at its answers to three broad and fundamental questions:

 Humanism takes a “naturalistic” view of the world, seeing no good evidence for any supernatural forces or powers.
 Humanists therefore do not believe in any gods, devils, or “Higher Beings,” nor in any kind of afterlife or spiritual plane.
 Humanism accepts that humans are the products of natural evolution and that human understanding and human values have no divine or supernatural component: human values and understanding arise from the interaction of human nature, social environment, and intellectual exploration.
 Humanists know that our scientific understanding of the world will change and improve as science continues its open-ended quest to explore, experiment, and explain.

-As to the third fundamental question — how we should live our lives? — humanism is an ethical philosophy aiming to bring out the best in people so that all people can have the best in life.
+As to the third fundamental question — how should we live our lives? — humanism is an ethical philosophy aiming to bring out the best in people so that all people can have the best in life.
 Humanism affirms that people have the right and responsibility to give shape and meaning to their lives.
 It emphasizes the positive development of our own personal potential, but recognizes that this requires respect for everyone else’s right to fulfill their potential.

 Although the philosophy of morality — ethics — has nothing like the level of agreement of science, humanists do agree on certain broad principles, such as support for human rights, and humanists have reached broad consensus on many different issues.
 (For a humanist exploration of the foundations of morality, see Sacred vs. Secular Ethics, the cornerstone course in Ethics.
 For a discussion of the humanist position on a range of contemporary ethical issues from abortion to voluntary euthanasia, see Developing Human Potential Without Religion, the cornerstone course in Religion and Spirituality.